jose-geckodevs/spectra-lines-detector/README.md

 # FITS spectra analyser
-Python script to analyse a set of FITS spectra novae, extract absortion and emission lines, remove continuum, measure H lines (alpha, beta, gamma and delta), and plot lines Hbeta factor evolution in time.
+Python script to analyse a set of FITS spectra novae, extract absortion and emission lines, remove continuum, and measure 4 lines: Hdelta(1), Hgamma(2), Hbeta(3) and Halpha(4) by default.
+Wavelenght limited from 4000 to 7000 Angstrom by default.
+Dust extintion removal (redden).
+Plot graphs and texts report for each spectra.
+Plot line graph Hbeta(3) factor evolution in time against the other lines.
+Single csv report with flux, fwhm, equivalent width and centroid.

 ## Requires
 pyhton 3.x